Rufus For Real

 How do I keep my tortillas from tearing?

 Warm them before rolling.
-A quick microwave steam (wrapped in a damp paper towel) or a light toast on a skillet makes them flexible and much easier to roll without cracking.
+A quick microwave or light toast makes them flexible and easier to work with.

 You'll Also Love

-• Skillet Chicken Enchiladas — All the enchilada flavor you love, made faster and easier in one pan.
+• Skillet Chicken Enchiladas: All the enchilada flavor you love in an easier one-pan version.

-• Crispy Taco Bake — Layers of beef, cheese, tortillas, and bold seasoning.
-Pure weeknight nostalgia.
+• Crispy Taco Bake: Layers of beef, cheese, tortillas, and weeknight comfort.

 Who’s Stirring the Pot?